This Is How Massive Hurricane Lane Looks From Space

 As Hurricane Lane hurtles toward Hawaii, images captured from space show the full extent of the massive storm.

-Images captured by NASA and the National Oceanic and Atmospheric Administration show the Category 5 storm swirling towards Hawaii with 160-mph winds that could cause catastrophic damage.
+Images captured by NASA and the National Oceanic and Atmospheric Administration show the Category 4 storm swirling towards Hawaii with sustained winds around 155 mph that could cause catastrophic damage.
+Hurricane Lane was briefly upgraded to a Category 5 storm Tuesday night into Wednesday morning when winds topped 160 mph — just hours before its expected landfall in Hawaii.

 Hawaii Gov. David Ige issued an emergency proclamation and urged residents to heed evacuation notices and make emergency preparations ahead of Hurricane Lane’s landfall.